Online Submission Of Lab Reports

-- Did they identify the unknown correctly?
+- Did they identify an unknown correctly?

-LabBuilder is an online lab submission program that is designed to respond to the requirements of expository labs but can be used for the other lab types.
+BuildALab (BAL) is an online lab submission program that is designed to respond to the requirements of expository labs but can be used for the other lab types.
 Even formal lab reports can be submitted where the entire report or sections of the report can be uploaded and viewed by both student and professor.
 In addition, LabBuilder's guided calculation component can be used for the calculation section in a formal lab report.
 Online submission is critical in that it provides immediate feedback to the specific questions / calculations posed in the lab report.

-Unique features of LabBuilder include:
+Unique features of BAL include:

 - Students come to the campus laboratory and perform the experiment.

-- Students give their instructor a copy of their data.
+- Students give the instructor a copy of their data.
 Lab attendance is set online using this Data Sheet - only students that attend the lab will have an active link to the online submission part of the lab.